 The 341 hearing, also known as the meeting of creditors, typically takes place a few weeks after you file.
 For most Chapter 7 filers, this is the only appearance required.
 And, it’s not even a court hearing.
 The bankruptcy trustee presides over the meeting, which may be held in a conference room at the courthouse, or even in an office or other offsite location.

 Before the meeting, you’ll receive some additional instructions about what to bring to the meeting.
 If you’re represented by a bankruptcy attorney, the attorney can tell you in greater detail what to expect, including the questions the bankruptcy trustee is most likely to ask.

 Many people are nervous about this meeting, but it’s typically a quick, smooth process.
 Creditors have the right to appear at the hearing and ask questions, but most do not.
 Most 341 meetings last less than 10 minutes.
-For most Chapter 7 filers, this is the only hearing and there are no actual court appearances.

 At or after the meeting, the trustee may ask you for additional information or documentation.
 It’s important to provide this information as quickly as possible to keep your case on track.

 Step Six: Complete an Approved Financial Management Course

 The credit counseling session has to be completed before the bankruptcy petition is filed, but the financial management course (also sometimes called “debtor education”) must be completed at some point after filing and before a discharge can be granted.